 - GST Transition for Job Work - In certain conditions, there shall be no tax chargeable on Inputs or semi-finished goods removed for job work for performing particular processes or returned after 1st July 2017.
 The conditions are as follows:

 - Goods are returned to the manufacturing or production unit within 6 months from 1st July, which can be extended to a period of 2 years.

 - Goods being held by the job worker are declared in the form TRANS 1.

-- The supply of the semi-finished goods is done only on the tax paid across India or those goods that are exported out of India with 6 months from 1st July being extended to a maximum of 2years.
+- The supply of the semi-finished goods is done only on the tax paid across India or those goods that are exported out of India with 6 months from 1st July being extended to a maximum of 2 years.

 If the goods were already removed before 1st July and are returned within a period of 6 months from 1st of July, then the tax will not chargeable.
-Whereas, those goods that are not returned within 6 months, the ITC can be recovered.
+Whereas, for those goods that are not returned within 6 months, the ITC can be recovered.

-- GST Transition by an Input Service Distributor- If the services were received before 1st July 2017, and the invoices being received on or after 1st July, then the GST transitional provisions under the new regime will become applicable.
+- GST Transition by an Input Service Distributor- If the services were received before 1st July 2017, and the invoices are received on or after 1st July, then the GST transitional provisions under the new regime will become applicable.

-- GST Transition for Composite Dealers- When a registered dealer who was paying tax on the basis of the composite scheme under the previous regime, and becomes a regular taxpayer under the new laws of the GST regime, then he is eligible to avail Input tax credit.
+- GST Transition for Composite Dealers- When a registered dealer who was paying tax on the basis of the composite scheme under the previous regime, and becomes a regular taxpayer under the new laws of the GST regime, then he is eligible to avail of an Input tax credit.
 However, he has to fulfill the following conditions :

 - The input should be used for taxable supplies.

 - The registered dealer should be eligible for Input Tax Credit.

 - The invoices should be less than a year or equal.

 - The invoice of the supplies or any tax-paying documents (duty) should be available.